virtual-kubelet/virtual-kubelet/website/content/docs/setup.md

 ---
 title: Setup
-description: Install Virtual Kubelet using one of a variety of methods
+description: Install Virtual Kubelet using one of several methods
 weight: 1
 ---